Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ## Mythos

+### Insight

+When you see something unnatural, you might gain Insight.
+When you do, fill in the corresponding number of notches beginning at the 1 position (1 o’clock).
+If you’ve gained 5 or more Insight in one go, make an **Insight Save**.
+If you cannot fill enough Insight notches, you **freak out** and might suffer from **delusions**.

+### Freak out

+You or the Warden come up with a reaction for your character based on the current situation, their bonds and their experiences.
+It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.

+When you’ve had a chance to calm down, make a WIL save.
+On a success, draw a permanent box around an Insight notch starting at the 1 position going clockwise as you are **Hardened**.
+On a fail, cross out an Insight notch starting at the 12 position going counter-clockwise as you are **Broken** and write down a one word reminder.

+### Delusions

+While you are suffering from delusions, you might perceive a twisted version of reality.
+You may attempt to see through the delusions with a WIL save.
+On a success, the delusions stop.
+On a fail, the delusions stay and you gain a Broken notch.
+It is at the Warden’s discretion to decide when you no longer suffer from delusions.

-### Sanity Save
+### Broken

-When you witnesses something wholly unnatural and awful, roll 1d4.
-If the result is lower than your Sanity, you are unsettled and reduce your Sanity by 1.
-When your Sanity hits 1, make a Fortitude save and set your Sanity back to 2.

-After 8 hours of uninterrupted rest, reset your Sanity to 4.
+If you cross out an Insight notch that is already Hardened, it temporarily counts as Broken instead.

-### Fortitude Save
+### Hardened

-When you experience something mind-shatteringly dreadful or when your Sanity hits 1, reduce your SAN by 1 and make a WIL save.
-On a success, fill in a Hardened notch.
-Otherwise, fill in a Broken notch, lose 1d10 WIL and freak out.
-If you are in mortal danger, that means that you must either **fight** until the stimulus is destroyed, **flee** until you are far away or **freeze** (hide from the it).

-#### Notches

-**Hardened**: for every three Hardened notches you lose one of your bonds.
-You cannot have more Mythos knowledge than 10 times your number of Hardened notches.\
+Every three Hardened notches, you lose one of your bonds.
+At a reasonable point in time, narrate a small vignette describing your loss.
+You cannot have more Mythos knowledge than 10 times your number of Hardened notches.

-**Broken**: for every three Broken notches you develop one undesirable condition.
-You might feel compelled to do something or behave in a certain way, fear something, develop an unhealthy coping mechanism or suffer from delusions.
-When you lose the third notch, the condition improves, but kicks back in when you get back to the third notch.
-You and Warden may also corrupt the PC’s personality and bonds, excluding the PC’s key connection.
+### Insight Save

+When you experience something mind-shatteringly dreadful, roll 1d12.
+If it hits an empty Insight notch or a Hardened notch, you keep it together.
+If it hits a filled in notch or a Broken notch, you freak out.

 ### Getting Better

 There are a number of possibilities to remove Broken notches.
 Every time you successfully get rid of one Broken notch, increase your WIL by 1d10.

-**Self-help**: When a PC spends time with one of their bonds, make a WIL save.
+**Self-help**: When you spend time with one of your bonds, make a WIL save.
 On a success, remove a Broken notch.
-Otherwise, they lose their bond.
-If they spend time with their key connection and roll a Critical Fail, they lose their bond and gain a Broken notch.\
+Otherwise, lose your bond.
+If you spend time with your key connection and roll a Critical Fail, lose your bond and gain a Broken notch.\
-**Sanatorium**: A PC may commit themselves to a sanatorium for one month.
+**Sanatorium**: You may commit yourself to a sanatorium for one month.
 At the end of the month, make a WIL save.
 If you roll a Critical Fail, make a Fortitude save.
 Otherwise, remove a Broken notch.\
-**Cover traces**: Once per session, if a PC suppresses knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch.
+**Cover traces**: Once per session, if you suppress knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch.
 Severe trauma might require more drastic measures.\
 **Conversation**: Once per day and within the same day of a traumatic event, one PC may address the group and appeal to a personality factor of their choice.
 All other PCs, who have same value in that factor as the speaker, may remove a Broken notch they got this day.
 Give the talk first, then reveal the factor and value.

 [back to index](#index)
 <p></p>

-### Mythos Knowledge
+## Mythos Knowledge

-Players may try to roll under their PC’s Mythos Knowledge to see if their character knows *anything* about a creature, artifact, organization or something else Mythos-related.
-A PC cannot have more Mythos knowledge than 10 times their number of Hardened notches.
+You may try to roll 1d100 under your Mythos Knowledge (MK) to see if your character knows anything about a creature, artifact, organization or something else Mythos-related.

+### Keeping a Journal

+Once per day, you may turn up to 1d12 Insight into MK if you journal about your experiences or your studies and get a good night’s rest.
+Insight in Hardened notches cannot be turned into MK and vanishes after one day.

 ### Tomes

-PCs can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in *foreign languages* and often provide only a partial or inaccurate understanding of the Mythos.
+You can acquire knowledge of the Mythos through the study of ancient tomes, most of which were written in *foreign languages* and often provide only a partial or inaccurate understanding of the Mythos.
 An **initial reading** takes 2d6 hours and allows the reader to get an overview of the knowledge that is contained in the tome.
-The reader must make a Fortitude save and may then increase their Mythos knowledge by half of the tome's **Mythos Rating**.
+The reader gains Insight equal to the tome’s **Mythos Rating**.

-Further **study** of the tome takes 2d6 days, and after another Fortitude save, the PC increases their Mythos knowledge by the tome's full Mythos rating.
-A PC may study each tome at most 4 times.
+Further **study** of the tome takes 2d6 days, after which you may increase your MK by the tome’s full Mythos rating.
+You may study each tome at most 4 times.
+Every time, though, you must gain a Broken notch.

 ### Spells

 Some tomes might contain instructions for casting spells, which take 2d6 days to learn.

-For the **First Evocation**, the PC must make a Mythos knowledge save.
+For the **First Evocation**, the PC must make an MK save.
 On a fail, they must either start over and learn the spell from scratch, or they may try again.
 However, if they fail the second save without starting over, all spell costs are multiplied by 1d6 and the Warden rolls on the miscast table.

-Casting a spell can cost MP, WIL or require a Sanity or Fortitude save.
+Casting a spell can cost MP, WIL, generate Insight or require an Insight save.
 If you cast a spell, but do not have sufficient MP, subtract the remainder from your HP instead.
 You regenerate 1 MP per hour.

 Some spells require you to win an **opposed** WIL save against your target.
-If you successfully cast a spell that was opposed by someone's WIL, increase your WIL by 1d6.
+If you successfully cast a spell that was opposed by someone’s WIL, increase your WIL by 1 if you fail a second WIL save.

 ### Miscast Table